yellowmessenger/documentation/docs/platform_concepts/appConfiguration/okta.md

 ### 2.1 Generate login link

-1. In the [Studio flow builder](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys), choose the node type as **Integrations** and select **Okta** from the list of integrations that have been enabled for that particular bot.
+1. In the [Automation flow builder](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys), choose the node type as **Integrations** and select **Okta** from the list of integrations that have been enabled for that particular bot.
 An **Integration Action Node** will be added to the flow builder.

 ![](https://i.imgur.com/xHPgShg.png)